-Table 8-8 lists the exceptions and error conditions that cause the tape drive to
+Table 9-8 lists the exceptions and error conditions that cause the tape drive to return Check Condition status for the MODE SELECT command.

 Note: If the Medium Partition page is sent, causing the current tape to be formatted, motion and write errors may occur.
-See the WRITE command (Chapter 23) for error conditions that may arise in this situations.
+See the WRITE command (Chapter 24) for error conditions that may arise in this situations.

-Table 8-8 REQUEST SENSE data for MODE SELECT command errors and exceptions
+Table 9-8 REQUEST SENSE data for MODE SELECT command errors and exceptions

 Sense Key ASC (Byte 12) ASCQ (Byte 13) Description 5h 1Ah 00h Illegal Request.
 Parameter List Length Error.
 The Parameter List Length was too small and caused the Parameter List Header, the Block Descriptor, or a parameter page to be truncated.
 5h 24h 00h Illegal Request.
-Invalid field in the CDB.The SP bit in the CDB is set to 1.
+Invalid field in the CDB.
+The SP bit in the CDB is set to 1.
 5h 25h 00h Illegal Request.
 Logical unit not supported.
 5h 26h 00h Illegal Request.
 Parameter List Length Error.
 The Page Length does not match the actual length of the specified page.